 I like to have this discussion early on because the decision to have the first look (or not) will greatly impact the flow of the wedding day.
 It will determine what kinds of photos we’ll realistically be able to get.
 It breaks my heart to hear of couples who have tirelessly searched for a gorgeous venue only to not get the photos they envisioned of it because not enough time was allotted.

-I’ll admit it, it’s during the time of the initial consultation that brides (and often grooms as well) tell me they don’t want to have a first look.
+It’s during the time of the initial consultation that brides (and often grooms as well) tell me they don’t want to have a first look.
 They want to see each other for the first time when she walks down the aisle.
 When I dig a little deeper to discover why they feel this way, these are the concerns I most often hear and my typical thoughts about each one.

 There are many superstitions surrounding weddings.
-It’s also said to be “bad luck” for the bride to see herself in a mirror before the groom sees her (ladies, are you really not going to do a hair and makeup check?!).
+It’s also said to be “bad luck” for the bride to see herself in a mirror before the groom.
+Ladies, are you really not going to do a hair and makeup check?!
 Meanwhile, the English believe a spider found in a wedding dress means good luck.
-Decide what is truly important to you.
+Most importantly, decide what is truly important to you.